Southeastern Institute of Technology: Terms, Credits, and Grading

 Instruction was given in eight-week periods, designated "Terms" (i.e., Early Fall Term, Winter Term, etc.).
 With six terms in a school year, only four weeks of off-time was available.
 Classes usually met twice weekly in the late afternoon or early evening, or on Saturdays.
-This schedule was designed to be optimum for part-time students, allowing good progress toward a degree while pursuing one course at a time.
+This schedule was designed for part-time students, allowing progress toward a degree while pursuing one course at a time.

 Credit for course completion was expressed in "Units," the equivalent of Semester Hours.
 Most courses were available for 3 Units, and met for 40 class hours of 50 minutes each.
 Courses taken on a non-credit basis were awarded the standard Continuing Education Units (CEUs).

 Grading was High Pass, Pass, Low Pass, and Unsatisfactory, earning 4, 3, 2, and 0 Quality Points respectively.

-Degrees and Programs

-Programs of study were available leading to the following professional degrees: